White phosphorus munition: Second Nagorno-Karabakh War

-Regulation and application
+Regulation

-Uses
+Impact on humans

-White phosphorus ignites when interacting with oxygen, releasing a large amount of smoke during combustion.
-The military can use the curtain to mask troop movements.
-However, the chemical characteristics of the substance make phosphorus bombs especially dangerous: the burning temperature of phosphorus is 800–2500 °C; it sticks to various surfaces, including skin and clothes; the burning substance is difficult to extinguish.
-White phosphorus can cause deep burns down to the bones, and remnants of the substance in the tissues can ignite again after the initial treatment.
-It is difficult for military doctors, who are usually limited by medical resources, to provide timely and full assistance to the victims.
-Even burn survivors can die from organ failure due to the toxicity of white phosphorus.
-In addition, fires caused by incendiary projectiles can destroy civilian buildings and property, and damage crops and livestock.
-Humanitarian organizations such as Human Rights Watch are calling on governments to include phosphorus warheads under the UN Convention on Certain Conventional Weapons.
+Phosphorus bombs are especially dangerous because of the chemical characteristics of the substance: it burns at temperatures above 800°C, sticks to various surfaces, (including skin and clothes), and is very difficult to extinguish once ignited.
+It can cause deep burns down to the bone, and remnants of it in tissues can reignite after initial treatment.

+It is difficult for military doctors, who usually have limited access to medical resources, to provide timely and full treatment to victims of phosphorus munitions.
+Burn survivors may still die from organ failure due to the toxicity of white phosphorus.

+Fires caused by incendiary projectiles can destroy civilian buildings and property, and damage crops and livestock.
+Humanitarian organizations such as Human Rights Watch have campaigned for phosphorus warheads to be included under the UN Convention on Certain Conventional Weapons.

 Non-governmental international organizations have recorded the military use of white phosphorus in Syria, Afghanistan, the Gaza Strip, and other war zones.
 Militaries worldwide, including the US military, use white phosphorus for incendiary purposes.